-ou have taken your AST 1, you have solid experience in the backcountry and you dedicate most of your free time to recreating in the backcountry; this is a course for you.
+If you’ve have taken your AST 1, and dedicate most of your free time recreating in the backcountry; this is a course for you.

 An AST 2 course builds on the foundations of your AST 1, and provides a more advanced decision-making framework for travelling in avalanche terrain.
 An AST 2 course comprises a minimum of 9.5 hours of classroom instruction with a minimum of three days in the field.

 What you will learn in an AST 2:

 - Progressive planning and travel techniques are required to travel safely through various types of terrain

 - Key techniques for using the Danger Rating on a local scale

 - Key techniques for applying the Avalanche Terrain Exposure Scale (ATES) technical model to develop personal, local terrain ratings

 - Proficiently carry out a companion rescue